NHSDigital/datascience-seminars/All_materials/20250922_University_Engagement/README.md

 ### Contacting University
 The method of contacting each university is as follows:
-1. Using a search engine to find the computer science department of the university
+1. Using a search engine to find the computer science department (or other specialist department) of the university
-    - The search is stopped if the university does not have a computer science department or equivalent.
+    - The search is stopped if the university does not have required department or equivalent.
 2. Locate the head of department or staff responsible for careers
     - If university staff is not contactable via email, we will search if the university is involved in any relevant [Centres for Doctoral Training](https://www.ukri.org/what-we-do/developing-people-and-skills/nerc/nerc-studentships/directed-training/centres-for-doctoral-training-cdt/)
 3. Send email inviting for opportunities in the Data Science Team

+### Resources
+Initial exercise will hopefully take 2 days where each day is equivalent to 7.5 hours per day.
+In terms of cost, work is carried out by a Band 7 analyst, with total cost around £30.04x2x7.5 = £450.60 - [rates for analysts can found here]( https://www.nhsemployers.org/articles/pay-scales-202526).